asreview/asreview/docs/source/installation.rst

     asreview oracle

 A web browser will open the ASReview user interface.
-Please follow the steps in our `Quick Tour <quick-tour.html>`__ on how to carry out your first Automated Systematic Review!
+Please follow the steps in our |quicktour| on how to carry out your first Automated Systematic Review!

 --------------------------------------------------------------------------------